atanas-zlatev-98/my-milestones/README.md

 **Read (GET):**

-- Data is fetched in the provider, its fetched from the Cloud Firestore and displayed in the main project-related screens.
+- Data is fetched in the provider, its fetched from the Cloud Firestore and displayed in the screens like Active Milestone, Project Details and Profile.

 - How is data fetched: When the application starts, authentication state is checked using: onAuthStateChanged from Firebase.
 If the user is authenticated, user's data is retrieved from the users collection and stored in global auth context